Archaeological looting: Euphronios Krater

 The Euphronios, or Sarpedon Krater, is an ancient Greek vessel.
 It was made around 515 BC in Athens by the artist Euphronios.
 The vessel was used to mix wine and water.
 The vessel is said to have been excavated from an Etruscan tomb.
-The painting on it is an image of Sarpedon, the son of Zeus, dying with Hermes, Hypnos, and Thanatos surrounding Sarapedon.
-The vessel also includes a painting of 3 children of Athens preparing for a battle.
-One popular story for the Euphronios Krater is that the Krater was looted by grave robbers and then sold to Giacomo Medici who is an Italian art dealer who has been convicted of receiving and exporting stolen objects.
-The Krater is said to have then been sold to Robert Hecht who is an American antiques dealer and then sold to the Metropolitan Museum of Art.
-The Metropolitan Museum of Art is said to have purchased the Euphronios Krater in 1972 for one million dollars.
-Eventually, the Krater was returned to the Italian Government and the Krater was brought to the Villa Giulia Museum in Rome.
+The painting on it is an image of Sarpedon, the son of Zeus, dying with Hermes, Hypnos, and Thanatos surrounding Sarpedon.
+The vessel also includes a painting of three children of Athens preparing for a battle.
+One popular story for the Euphronios Krater is that the Krater was looted by grave robbers and then sold to Giacomo Medici, an Italian art dealer who was convicted of receiving and exporting stolen objects.
+The Krater is said to have then been sold to antiques dealer Robert Hecht and then sold to the Metropolitan Museum of Art.
+That museum is said to have purchased the Euphronios Krater in 1972 for one million dollars.
+Eventually, the Krater was returned to the Italian government and the Krater was brought to the Villa Giulia Museum in Rome.